toppa/Shashin/readme.txt

 1. Go to the WordPress widget menu to add the Shashin widget to your sidebar if you want (the old widgets are gone)
 1. If you were calling Shashin functions directly in PHP, they are no longer supported.
 There is a new function you can call.
 See the documentation page linked from the FAQ section.

-== Upgrade Notice ==

-You need to install "Toppa Plugin Libraries for WordPress" before upgrading to Shashin 3.
-Please follow the upgrade instructions in the "Installation" section of this readme file.

 == Frequently Asked Questions ==

-Please go to [the Shashin page on my site](http://www.toppa.com/shashin-wordpress-plugin) for a Usage Guide and other information.
+Please go to [the Shashin page on my site](http://www.toppa.com/shashin-wordpress-plugin) for a detailed usage guide.

-For troubleshooting help, please [post a comment on my latest Shashin post](http://www.toppa.com/category/wordpress-plugins/).

 == Screenshots ==